jinoantony/gatsby-blog/src/pages/php/2020-04-23-how-composer-autoloads-php-files/index.md

 3. PSR-4
 4. Files

-Autoloading types and it's rule can be defined in the `composer.json` file.
+Autoloading types and its rule can be defined in the `composer.json` file.
 You can configure multiple types of autoloading in a single application.
+Among these [PSR-4](https://www.php-fig.org/psr/psr-4/) and [PSR-0](https://www.php-fig.org/psr/psr-0/) are the autoloading standards proposed by the [PHP-FIG](https://www.php-fig.org/) Group.

 ### Classmap